Javy Guerra (baseball, born 1995): Milwaukee Brewers

 On November 18, 2022, the Rays traded Guerra to the Milwaukee Brewers for a player to be named later.
 He made 8 appearances for Milwaukee in 2023, struggling to an 8.64 ERA with 5 strikeouts in 8 1/3 innings pitched.
 On April 24, 2023, Guerra was designated for assignment by Milwaukee following the promotion of Alex Claudio.

 Tampa Bay Rays (second stint)

 On April 29, 2023, Guerra was traded back to the Tampa Bay Rays for cash.
 In 6 appearances for the Rays, Guerra surrendered 2 runs across 5 innings pitched (3.60 ERA), walking 9 and striking out 4.
 On May 14, Guerra was designated for assignment.
 He cleared waivers and was sent outright to the Triple-A Durham Bulls on May 17.
 On July 8, the Rays selected Guerra back to the major league roster.
 In 3 games for Tampa Bay, he allowed three earned runs on three hits and four walks.
 On July 19, Guerra was again designated for assignment.
 On October 9, Guerra elected free agency.

 Hanshin Tigers

 On November 18, 2023, Guerra signed with the Hanshin Tigers of Nippon Professional Baseball (NPB).
+He made 59 appearances for the Tigers in 2024, compiling a 1-4 record and 1.55 ERA with 48 strikeouts and 14 saves over 58 innings of work.

+Guerra made six appearances for Hanshin during the 2025 campaign, but struggled to an 0-1 record and 13.50 ERA with four strikeouts across 4 2/3 innings pitched.
+He became a free agent following the season.

+Atlanta Braves

+On January 2, 2026, Guerra signed a minor league contract with the Atlanta Braves.
+In 16 games for the Triple-A Gwinnett Stripers, he logged a 5.68 ERA and 17 strikeouts across 25 1/3 innings pitched.
+Guerra was released by the Braves on June 11.

+Chicago White Sox

+On June 13, 2026, Guerra signed a minor league contract with the Chicago White Sox.
+He made 10 appearances for the Triple–A Charlotte Knights, posting an 0–2 record and 3.09 ERA with 16 strikeouts and two saves across 11 2/3 innings pitched.
+Guerra was released by the White Sox organization on August 8.